globocom/huskyCI-dashboard/README.md

 ## How does it work?

-The main goal of this project is to provide a frontend for every huskyCI user check the stats of the analyses done.
-If you don't know yet what huskyCI is, you should check [this repository](https://github.com/globocom/huskyCI).
+The main goal of this project is to provide a front-end for every huskyCI user to check the stats of the analyses done.
+If you don't know yet what huskyCI is, check it out [here](https://github.com/globocom/huskyCI).

 <p align="center"><img src="charts.png"/></p>